 Board of Trustees

 Peter Hughes is Chairman of the Board of the Gardens Trust.
 After a career as a barrister in private practice, head of a large London set of chambers, and, from 2007, as a Circuit Judge, Peter Hughes retired from the Judiciary in July 2018.
 As head of chambers he had significant managerial and administrative experience.
-He is due to begin a master’s degree course in Garden and Landscape History at London University in October 2018.
+He completed a master’s degree course in Garden and Landscape History at London University in September 2020.
 He lives with his wife in the Lake District, where they care for an Arts and Craft house and garden.
 He is a member of the Cumbria Gardens Trust and, having been a member of the Garden History Society, of the Gardens Trust.

-Lisa Watson is Honorary Treasurer and Vice Chairman of the Gardens Trust.
-She is Chair of the Administration and Finance Committee.
-She worked for the National Trust at Stowe Landscape Garden for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
-She has been Company Secretary of the London Gardens Trust and is their Treasurer and currently Interim Chairman.
-She was Treasurer of the Association of Gardens Trust.
+Lisa Watson worked for the National Trust at Stowe Landscape Garden for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
+She has been Company Secretary of London Parks and Gardens and is their Chairman.
+She was Treasurer of the Association of Gardens Trusts.

 Joanna Davidson is ex-officio on the Board of the Gardens Trust.
 She is Chairman of the Welsh Historic Gardens Trust (WHGT) and lives on Anglesey.
 Her degree was in archaeology, followed by more than a decade of farming.
 Joanna retrained in horticulture, establishing a small business which has enabled her to design, plant, advise and lecture on horticulture in North Wales for the last 20 years, whilst also running a small plant nursery.